Concurrency in C#: Step-by-Step Tutorial 2025

 }

 Otherwise, use the Task.WhenAll() static method.
-It returns a new Task that is completed when all the tasks supplied in the list have been completed.
+It returns a newly completed Task when no more tasks are inside the list.

 scraper.cs